dalibo/emaj/docs/en/introduction.rst

 * **Logical Restoration**: Using these recorded updates, E-Maj can logically restore sets of tables to predefined states, without requiring a full restore of the PostgreSQL instance (cluster) or reloading the entire content of the affected tables.

-In other words, E-Maj is a PostgreSQL extension that enables fine-grained write logging and time travel on subsets of the database.
+In other words, E-Maj is a PostgreSQL extension that enables fine-grained **write logging and time travel on subsets of the database**.

 It provides an efficient solution to: